filp/whoops/README.md

 - Send me a pull request!

-If you don't want to go through all this, but still found something wrong or missing, please **open a new issue report** so that I or others may take care of it.
+If you don't want to go through all this, but still found something wrong or missing, please let me know, and/or **open a new issue report** so that I or others may take care of it.

 ## Authors